-In our Graduate School of System Informatics, we have developed a structured education capable of equipping its students with broad, advanced knowledge and skill and, more particularly, a distinctive education program that includes a coherent education system covering a Master Program and Doctoral Program for realizing an education capable of fostering advanced engineers and researches in the field of computational science.
+At the Graduate School of System Informatics, we have developed a structured education capable of equipping its students with broad, advanced knowledge and skills.
+We offer a distinctive education program that includes a comprehensive education system covering a Master Program and Doctoral Program for realizing an education capable of fostering advanced engineers and researches in the field of computational science.